genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/angular.md

 ng new alpha-angular
 ```

 Follow the prompts, answering each question in turn.
-When the CLI completes, you should have a basic runnable Angular application.
+At the end, you should have a basic runnable Angular application.

 ## Configuring packages